AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 - Saves video in local directory
 - Videos are TBA in final project video, currently on google drive

+### poseMarkerDepth.py
+- Color and Depth Stream
+- Displays axes and crosshair on color and depth respectively
+- Reads rVec, tVec and depth

+### poseTransRot.py
+- Trimmed poseMarkerDepth and added rotation matrices
+- Rodrigues function for converting between vector and matrix
+- Pitch roll and yaw matrices

 ### recordingCamera.py
 - For recording videos with Intel Realsense D435 Camera.
 - File path is local directory